Visiting The Ice Festival in Harbin, China

 Final thoughts on the Ice Festival in Harbin?

-Put it on your bucket list.
+Put it on your travel bucket lists.
 It’s hard to find experiences that lots of the world has yet to discover, but the ice festival in Harbin is just that.
 Few foreigners, real travel.
 It’s a breathtaking adventure and one that I’m super keen to repeat.
 Just make sure you book your transports and accommodation in advance, otherwise, you’ll be left high and dry!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!